Air Conditioning BMW & How to Recharge Your AC

 However, it is something so common and easy, that you can do it at home in under 10 minutes and $80 with an average recharge kit.
 But if doing so doesn’t solve your cooling problem, then it’s better to contact your dealership.

-How Often Should You Recharge Your A/C?
+How Often Should You Recharge Your AC System?

 Recharging your A/C doesn’t come with a time period or expiry date.
 There is no time limit or frequency to how often you should recharge your air conditioning.
 It depends on the area you live in and the amount of time you use A/C and at what intensity you use your air conditioning.